filecoin-project/fvm-specs/01-architecture.md

 Gas accounting will be performed at the bytecode level, leveraging the metering facilites provided by the WASM runtimes under consideration (Wasmer, Wasmtime).

+## Actor code updates

+The FVM aims to support updating actor code.
+This choice diverges from the "code immutability" paradigm that Ethereum made popular.
+That paradigm is empowering on one hand (the user has the guarantee to always be dealing with the same code), but limiting on the other (software is never static).

+The reality is that software evolves continuously driven by feature development, improvements, bug fixing, security patching, and software maintenance (adaptive, corrective, preventive, perfective).
+Smart contracts _are_ software, and they are not exempted from the need of evolution.

+To work around the EVM limitations, Dapp developers have widely adopted the ["upgradable proxy"](https://docs.openzeppelin.com/upgrades-plugins/1.x/proxies)pattern, but this comes at the cost of extra complexity (including `DELEGATECALL` quirks), boilerplate, and yet another point of failure.

+In Filecoin, we rely on content-addressed code as a foundational building block to enable code upgradability.
+Actors have an address, but code is not deployed at that address (like in the EVM); instead it is linked to a CID in the state tree.

+This decoupling makes it feasible to atomically update actor code.
+Doing so would imply:

+1. Loading new actor code and obtaining a code CID; see [Actor deployment](#actor-deployment)
+2. Calling an `UpdateCode` syscall from within the actor, with the new code CID.

+All future messages directed to this actor will use the new code.

+Authentication and security behind code updates are entirely in actor space; therefore, actors are free to implement the checks, guards and logic that ultimately lead to the invocation of the `UpdateCode` syscall.
+Tooling can also be implemented to statically determine that an actor is _not calling_ this function this.

+We may consider adding an optional `CodeCID` parameter to messages to enable sensitive senders to condition the execution of a message to a particular actor code version.
+This may be useful when the sender has performed prior code audit/verification, and wants to limit the execution to the audited version, or to deal with scheduled actor updates.

 ## JSON-RPC API

 Filecoin nodes will begin offering JSON-RPC methods to call actor methods and access actor state.